Discover North Rocks and Carlingford

 Hunts Creek Reserve is crisscrossed with walks and cycleways that all lead to the pretty waterfall, where you can sit and watch the water rushing over the rocks.
 This slice of rugged bushland transports visitors back to a time when the landscape was untouched and scattered with the rock formations North Rocks was named after.

 While North Rocks is no longer a sea of sandstone, there are still places where you will find these rock formations, scattered like giant pebbles on the landscape.
 If you're after an off-leash area, head to Don Moore Reserve in North Rocks.

 The North Rocks Shopping Centre run community events and school holiday programs.
 Additionally with Carlingford Court Shopping Centre just down the road, if you’re partial to the call of the mall you can enjoy shopping locally for your essentials, avoiding the weekend crowds of major shopping hubs.

-If community markets are more your style, pop into the Royal Institute for Deaf and Blind Children on North Rocks Road every Sunday from 7am, where artisan goods, collectables, food and plants are available to peruse.
+If community markets are more your style, pop into NextSense at 361-365 North Rocks Road every Sunday from 7am, where artisan goods, collectables, food and plants are available to peruse.

 To sink a putt

 If you have a keen golfer in the family, another green space North Rocks calls home is the fairway at Muirfield Golf Club.
 Members and their guests can chip, drive and putt their way around this 18-hole Group 1 golf course that’s been part of North Rocks community since the post-war years.
 Enjoy the bar and bistro and function room in the clubhouse, social competitions, a friendly atmosphere and a welcome for golfers of all levels.